 Blue Lagoon is deservedly Iceland’s most popular tourist attraction.
 It is basically a football field sized hot tub that is powered by hot water shooting up from the center of the earth.
 It is an awesome sight and super relaxing in the cold.
 Don’t worry, the hot spring even goes inside so you can get back into the locker room without having to be out in the cold.

-You can read my full post of Blue Lagoon here.
+You can read our full post of Blue Lagoon here.

 UPDATE: I have had a lot of questions about where we stayed in Iceland.
 We rented a hotel in Reykjavik right in the city center.
 The prices weren’t too bad but we were there in December.
 It was about $100 a night.
 They offer free breakfast and wifi.
 The breakfast was REALLY good!